IvantheTricourne/IvantheTricourne.github.io/_posts/2020-09-08-branching-out.md

 I've started running my own personal
 [_SSBM tournament series_](https://smash.gg/tournament/4skinz-sundaez-2-5)
 with my buddies, the first of which was hilariously under prepared.
-Given that this is more or less expected, I've currently restricted the attendees to a small set of individuals (i.e., my SSBM buddies who help run the tournament), but nonetheless I learned quite a few lessons on how to properly run a tournament.
+Given that this was more or less expected, I've currently restricted the attendees to a small set of individuals (i.e., my SSBM buddies who help run the tournament), but nonetheless I learned quite a few lessons on how to properly run a tournament.
 Eventually, I hope to open the doors when things feel more... _prepared_.
 With that said, I've decided to slowly go through the list of improvements I've laid out in my head starting with adding a **set count visualization app** which is
 [hosted here]({{ site.baseurl}}/set-count-app/index.html)
 in my personal IO page.